 Students on academic warning must increase their GPA in order to be removed from the academic warning status.
 Therefore, students cannot write an appeal to be removed from the academic warning status.

 Students who have attempted 2 or more terms at Oregon Tech and have an Oregon Tech cumulative GPA below 2.0 will be placed on Academic Probation.
 Students who have no earned credits, (i.e. all Fs, withdrawals (W) and/or incompletes (I), for three or more consecutive terms will also be placed on Academic Probation.

 Students placed on probation will receive notification that they are on Academic Probation as well as instructions on how to proceed.
 Once placed on probation, students are advised to limit their course load to 13 credits.
 Students on probation must increase their cumulative GPA above a 2.0 in order to be removed from probation.
 Therefore, students cannot write an appeal to be removed from probation status.

-Students on academic probation for one term who do not meet the 2.0 cumulative GPA requirement in the successive term of enrollment will be placed on Academic Suspension for at least one term.
+Students on academic probation for one term who do not meet the 2.0 cumulative GPA requirement in the successive term of enrollment will be placed on Academic Suspension.
 Students who have been suspended are denied all privileges of the institution.
+Reinstatement is not automatic.
 To re-enroll, a student must complete the prescribed procedures and appeal to the Academic Progress & Petitions Committee for Reinstatement.
 The documentation for these procedures can be found on this page under "File Downloads" in the document titled "Process for Returning from Academic Suspension."